MicrosoftDocs/bot-docs/articles/file-format/bot-builder-qna-file-format.md

 ## Model description

-You can include configuration information for your LUIS application or QnA Maker KB in the qna file to help direct the parser to handle the LU content correctly.
+You can include configuration information for your LUIS application or QnA Maker KB in the .qna file to help direct the parser to handle the LU content correctly.

 Here's how to add configuration information.